Merchant growthMerchant growthPlaybookCheckout

 Pick the chain your customers already use

 Taria Pay supports USDT on Base, Arbitrum One, and BNB Smart Chain.
-The practical lesson is broader than any one chain: merchants should default to the network their buyers already use, because chain confusion drives more support tickets than token choice itself.
+The practical lesson is broader than any one chain: merchants should default to the network their buyers already use, because chain confusion drives more questions than token choice itself.

 • Show the supported chain before wallet connection.